sergey-kvachenok/gymFuel/.agent-os/instructions/core/execute-task.md

 ---
-description: Rules to execute a task and its sub-tasks using Agent OS
+description: Rules to execute a task and its sub-tasks using Agent OS with role-switching
 globs:
 alwaysApply: false
 version: 1.0